 Course Component Percent Points Explanation

-10 Weekly Quizzes 30% 90 see section X
+10 Quizzes 30% 90 see section X

 Class Participation 5% 15 see section XI

 Midterm Exam 20% 60 see section XII

 Final Exam 45% 135 see section XIII

 100% 300

 B. Your total point sum (of 300) is meaningful only relative to the point sums of other students in the class.
-Your total will be converted to a scaled score, based on the class curve.
+I will convert your total to a scaled score, based on the class curve.
 For example, if the highest raw score in the class were 240/300, then that student would receive an A. The final grades will comport with Law School's grading policies.
 Please review the Student Handbook. http://mitchellhamline.edu/students/student-handbook/.